emmercm/www/src/blog/_effective-how-to-template.md

 - How to load test a service, both API-based and event-based
 - How to use a service's admin create, read, update, and delete ("CRUD") endpoints
 - How to elevate cloud provider or [database](/blog/tag/databases) access
-- How to install and use a CLI tool
+- How to install and use a [CLI](/blog/tag/shell) tool
 - How to escalate a support ticket with a vendor

 We have other how-to guides that are linked to by multiple incident runbooks:

 - How to delete old logs when a host is running out of disk space
-- How to move a service/job between regions or availability zones (in case one is degraded)
+- How to move a service/job away from a region or availability zone
 - How to rate limit a specific tenant in a multi-tenant system
 - How to replay messages in a dead-letter queue ("DLQ")